 16. First Aid Kit

 No matter what kind of camping you’re doing, it’s important to have a few first aid essentials on hand in case someone in your group gets hurt or sick.
 You can either buy a pre-assembled first aid kit such as the Adventure Medical Kits Mountain Backpacker Medical Kit or make your own from items you probably have around the house.
+If you do make your own, start with a waterproof dry bag like Watershed’s Chattooga.
 Make sure you include:

 - Different sizes of bandages